MicrosoftDocs/win32/desktop-src/CIMWin32Prov/setpowerstate-method-in-class-cim-desktopmonitor.md

 ---
-description: The SetPowerState method sets the desired power state for a logical device and when the device should be put into that state. ms.assetid: 9a8be1bb-f5ca-4b82-bea1-30090c7e2569 ms.tgt_platform: multiple
+description: SetPowerState method of the CIM_DesktopMonitor class - The SetPowerState method sets the desired power state for a logical device and when the device should be put into that state. ms.assetid: 9a8be1bb-f5ca-4b82-bea1-30090c7e2569 ms.tgt_platform: multiple
 title: SetPowerState method of the CIM_DesktopMonitor class